stohrmattia-debug/KFC-Carousel-Colonel-Quest/README.md

 # About this Restoration
-This version is a ** non-commercial republication ** designed to make functional again the original site’s layout, gameplay, and humor.
+This version is a ** non-commercial republication ** designed to make functional again the original site’s layout and gameplay.

 - All original assets, code, and layout are reused for preservation.
 - No assets are monetized or used commercially.